EDUCBA Logo

 • By this, we can avoid incorrect work typing mistakes, which can hamper our professional skills.

-• Frequently used words in which we often make mistakes in typing can add a plus point in the data output.
+• Frequently used words in which we often make mistakes in typing can add a plus point to the data output.

 Things To Remember

-• Always check the data before submitting or using somewhere, with all spelling and texts to avoid those conditions where AutoCorrect is working if any word is not added in a dictionary.
+• Always check the data before submitting or using it somewhere, with all spelling and texts, to avoid those conditions where AutoCorrect works if any word is not added to a dictionary.

-• When not required, turn off the AutoCorrect because, in some situation, we need to keep the words as it is supposed to be added.
+• When not required, turn off the AutoCorrect because, in some situations, we need to keep the words as they should be added.
 In that case, AutoCorrect may correct with a different word which is not even required.

-• We would recommend not to use Hyperlinks for network and website because it may unnecessarily increase the size, and sometimes files may get frozen if there are too many hyperlinks in the worksheet.
+• We recommend not using Hyperlinks for networks and websites because it may unnecessarily increase the size.
+Sometimes files may get frozen if there are too many hyperlinks in the worksheet.

 Recommended Articles

 This has been a guide to AutoCorrect in Excel.
-Here we discussed How to use AutoCorrect Options in Excel along with practical examples and a downloadable excel template.
+Here we discussed How to use AutoCorrect Options in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –

 1. Excel AutoSave